 - Any personal disabilities

-Your admissions representative and college counselor will help you set the most effective schedule for completion of an Associate of Occupational Studies (AOS) Degree.
+Your admissions representative and college counselor will help you set the most effective schedule for the completion of an Associate of Occupational Studies (AOS) Degree.

 What Will I Learn in College?